 Door Delivery: If a carrier delivers mail or packages to your front door, place your dog in a separate room and close that door before opening the front door.
 Some dogs burst through screen doors or plate-glass windows to attack visitors.

-Electronic Fencing: Although the electronic fence may keep your dog from wandering, it does not protect your Postal Service carrier, who must enter your property to deliver the mail.
+Electronic Fencing: According to Cozy Crates, an electronic fence may keep your dog from wandering and help them learn their boundaries.
+However, it does not protect your Postal Service carrier, who must enter your property to deliver the mail.
 Even homes with curbside mailboxes may have oversized packages or signature-needed items that require the carrier to approach a doorstep and cross the boundaries of the electronic fence.